Assembly: Bass.Net (in Bass.Net.dll) Version: 220.127.116.11

-[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, Pack = 2, CharSet = CharSet.Unicode)] public sealed class WAVEFORMATEX
+[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, Pack = 2, CharSet = CharSet.Ansi)] public sealed class WAVEFORMATEX

-<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, Pack := 2, CharSet := CharSet.Unicode)> Public NotInheritable Class WAVEFORMATEX
+<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, Pack := 2, CharSet := CharSet.Ansi)> Public NotInheritable Class WAVEFORMATEX

 Thetype exposes the following members.